 On June 23, 2016, the UK held a referendum in which a majority of voters approved an exit from the EU, or Brexit.
 After nearly three years of negotiation and political and economic uncertainty, the UK's withdrawal from the EU became effective on January 31, 2020.
 Under the terms of the withdrawal agreement, the UK continued to be subject to the laws and obligations applicable to all EU members during a transitional period which ended on December 31, 2020, including laws related to trade and data privacy and pharmaceuticals, while the future relationship between the UK and the EU was formally negotiated.
 The UK and the EU have signed a EU-UK Trade and Cooperation Agreement, or TCA, which became provisionally applicable on January 1, 2021 and will become formally applicable once ratified by both the UK and the EU.
 This agreement provides details on how some aspects of the UK and EU's relationship will operate going forwards, however there are still many uncertainties, and certain key issues (for example, in respect of financial services) have yet to be addressed.
 This lack of clarity on future UK laws and regulations and their interaction with the EU laws and regulations may negatively impact foreign direct investment in the UK, increase costs, depress economic activity and restrict access to capital.
-Brexit may affect our results of operations.
+Brexit may affect our results of operations in a number of ways, including increasing currency exchange risk, generating instability in the global financial markets or negatively impacting the economies of the UK and Europe.
+In addition, as we are headquartered in the UK, it is possible that Brexit may impact some or all of our current operations.
 For example, now that the transition period is over, Brexit will impact our ability to freely move employees from our headquarters in the UK to other locations in Europe and it will impact the ability of European therapists to move freely to the UK in order to complete part of their training or work on our clinical trials there.
-Furthermore, if other EU member states pursue withdrawal, barrier-free access among the EEA overall could be diminished or eliminated.
+Furthermore, if other EU member states pursu